ANSH-ind/ml_utils/README.md

 - BCEWithLossLogits
 - attention

+>[!NOTE]
->note: may be some function are not available this is because they in development zone, after they are tested i publish to my utils_library so that you can use
+>may be some function are not available this is because they in development zone, after they are tested i publish to my utils_library so that you can use

 - [x] softmax
 - [ ] ReLU